 Recommended courses for pre-med students include calculus and two semesters of physics.
 Specific information about medical school admissions requirements can be obtained from the university's Health Careers office, 203 Barnes Hall.
 Students interested in other health careers should acquire specific information about those requirements.
 Courses of interest may include those related to the biological and social determinants of health; human growth, development, and behavior through the life course; interpersonal communications; advanced biology; sociology; psychology; and ethics.

-Dietetics: Students who wish to work in the areas of clinical nutrition, nutrition counseling, sports nutrition, community nutrition, or food and nutrition management should complete the academic requirements for The American Dietetic Association (ADA).
-The Didactic Program in Dietetics is accredited by the Commission on Accreditation of Dietetics Education and provides students with the course work necessary for application to an accredited Dietetic internship or an Approved Pre-professional Practice (AP4) program.
+Dietetics: Students who wish to work in the areas of clinical nutrition, nutrition counseling, sports nutrition, community nutrition or food and nutrition management should complete the academic requirements for The American Dietetic Association (ADA).
+The Didactic Program in Dietetics is accredited by the Commission on Accreditation of Dietetics Education and provides students with the course work necessary for application to an accredited supervised practice program (e.g., Dietetic internships).
 Students successfully completing didactic program requirements at Cornell are issued a Verification Statement.
 A one-time fee is involved to cover the cost of program materials and transcript evaluation.
-The Didactic Program in Dietetics policy and procedure for issuing verification statements can be found at nutrition.cornell.edu/dns7 dietetic.html.
-Upon completion of a Dietetic Internship or AP4 program, students are eligible to take the Registered Examination of the Commission on Dietetic Registration and become a Registered Dietitian (RD).
-Courses in foods, nutrition and disease, microbiology, management, statistics, and nutritional care are added to the courses required for the nutrition programs.
+The Didactic Program in Dietetics policy and procedure for issuing verification statements can be found at www.nutrition.cornell.edu/ che/DNS/academic/dietetics.cfm.
+Upon completion of an accredited supervised practice, students are eligible to take the Registered Examination of the Commission on Dietetic Registration and become a Registered Dietitian (RD).
+Courses in foods, nutrition and disease, microbiology, food service management, and nutritional care are added to the courses required for the nutrition programs.
 For more information about meeting ADA requirements, contact the DNS Academic Affairs office, B19 Savage Hall.